stefbon/OSNS/README.md

 ./configure
 make

-This will build the fs-workspace executable.
+This will build the osns_client executable.

 As root: